omarkmu/pz-omichat/docs/sandbox-options.md

 `default → ($1)`
 `tokens → $1`

-Defines the format used for overhead speech bubbles of local [`/whisper`](#chatformatwhisper) messages.
+Defines the format used for overhead speech bubbles of [`local /whisper`](#chatformatwhisper) messages.
 If blank, `/whisper` messages will not display overhead.

-This does not apply to the default whisper chat.
+This does **not** apply to the vanilla whisper chat.

 ## Chat Formats
-These options are used to determine the content that displays in chat.
+Options that determine the content that displays in chat.

 ### ChatFormatAdmin
 `default → $author: <SPACE> $message`